umich-iam/sso-examples-oidc-mod_auth_openidc/README.md

 OIDC_REDIRECT_URI=http://localhost:8080/secure/oidc/callback/
 OIDC_PROVIDER_URL=https://shib-idp-staging.dsc.umich.edu/.well-known/openid-configuration
 ```
-The passphrase can be anything, it is only used locally for session state encryption purposes.
+The passphrase is used for session state encryption purposes between your application and your user.

 A production site would use the provider URL:
 OIDC_PROVIDER_URL=https://shibboleth.umich.edu/.well-known/openid-configuration